 Weight loss after starting thyroid medication generally comes a little bit later.

-Before you lose weight you should be noticing some improvement in your symptoms: increase in energy, decrease in hair loss, decrease in constipation, etc.
+Before you lose weight you should be noticing some improvement in your symptoms, things like an increase in energy, a decrease in hair loss, a decrease in constipation, etc.

 But let's say you are on a high enough dose and you are converting well enough and you still aren't losing weight...